infitio/flutter_socket_io/README.md

 3. open `example/lib/main.dart` and edit the URI in #7 to point to your hosted/local socket server instances as mentioned step 2
 4. run Android/iOS app

+## iOS support 📢📢
+This project uses Swift for iOS support, please enable Swift support for your project for this plugin to work

 Feel free to checkout our [Adhara](https://pub.dartlang.org/packages/adhara) package